Azari or the Ancient Language of Azerbaijan: Concept

 Kasravi's motivation for writing the work was political.
 He published the work in a period of raging controversy between papers based in Iran, Istanbul (i.e. Turkey) and Baku (i.e. Azerbaijan SSR) on the Origin of the Azerbaijanis.
 Kasravi, after studying both arguments, concluded that the claims of the Turkish journalists were unfounded and non-academic, and the replies of the Iranian journalists were not "founded in a knowledge of history".

-In this book, Kasravi first proposed the theory that the language of the region of Azerbaijan in northwestern Iran was a language of the Iranian language family until a few centuries before the Turkic domination in this region.
+In this book, Kasravi first proposed the theory that the language of the region of Azerbaijan in northwestern Iran was a language of the Iranian language family a few centuries prior to the Turkic domination in this region.
 According to historical evidence, he named this language Azeri.
 This book made Kasravi famous in Iranian studies circles and he became a member of scientific circles abroad.
 The first edition of the book, and consequently the processing of theory, was based only on historical contexts.
 Later, Kasravi studied linguistics and in later editions of the book, he also dealt with this theory according to its linguistic foundations.